sooriyaarachchi/pybites.github.io-src/content/faster_python.md

 	fcor i in range(n):
 		myfunc(i) # faster than myObj.func(i)

+On the subject of caching, for memoization (an optimization technique used primarily to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again) you can use the [functools.lru_cache decorator](https://docs.python.org/3/library/functools.html#functools.lru_cache).
+LRU = [Least Recently Used](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_Recently_Used_.28LRU.29) and a good use case is fetching data from the web ([the docs page](https://docs.python.org/3/library/functools.html#functools.lru_cache) has an example of LRU cache for static web content).

 ## 5. Keep your code base small

 Common sense but still: be conscious what you put in the module vs main level (latter being below the \_\_main\_\_ statement).
 When you import a module potentially a lot of code runs and can slow down your program!

 Reduce the amounts of if/elif/and/or.
-An interesting example I learned from [this great talk](https://www.youtube.com/watch?v=YjHsOrOOSuI): the ask forgiveness code style actually runs faster because it eliminates the need for the if check:
+An interesting example I learned from [this great talk](https://www.youtube.com/watch?v=YjHsOrOOSuI): the ask forgiveness code style might run faster because it eliminates the need for the if check.

-	if os.path.isfile(some_file):
-		...

-	# better (and more pythonic)
-	try:
-		with open(some_file) as f:
-			...

-Overall more Pythonic is easier to read but also faster.
-Another example (same talk): 'if variable:' is faster than the un-idiomatic 'if variable == True:'

----
+Update: on the mentioned Reddit thread we got some feedback on try/except vs 'if os.path.isfile', latter might actually be better.

 ## How to spot performance issues?

 Humans are pretty bad at guessing, I can tell ... once I wanted to optimize a Python script I built that did heavy text parsing but took a bit of time.
 Profiling the code it was caused by a different part than I had intuitively thought!

-You can use the [profile module](https://docs.python.org/3.6/library/profile.html):
+You can use [a profiler](https://docs.python.org/3.6/library/profile.html), for example:

-	python -m profile script [args ...]
-	# add -o to save the output
+	python -m cProfile [-o output_file] [-s sort_order] myscript.py

-To time code, see [this SO thread](http://stackoverflow.com/questions/7370801/measure-time-elapsed-in-python).
+To time your code, see [this SO thread](http://stackoverflow.com/questions/7370801/measure-time-elapsed-in-python).

 ---